Loading

 worth of income redistributed to smallholder farmers.

-disbursed towards LDCs.
+disbursed towards LDMCs.

 2